Annual Report 2024

 4.2 New activities

-For 2024 - 2025 we have sought to identify who we are not currently reaching, in order to specifically target some of our new activities at harder to reach sections of our community.
+For 2025 we have sought to identify who we are not currently reaching, to specifically target some of our new activities at harder to reach sections of our community.
 We have identified these target groups by reaching out to a number of people and organisations, such as the community wardens, GP’s and social prescribers, who have all given their feedback on where they believe the most socially excluded people are.

 Who are our specific target groups for this year?